nhm-herpetology/museum-NGS-training/Unit_02/Bioinformatics_Lab/README.md

 </details>

- ## Comparing kmer sizes of *de novo* assemblies using velvet
+ ## Comparing kmer sizes  and coverage depths of *de novo* assemblies using velvet

 <details>
  <summary>Click to expand content!</summary>

->As we discussed in lecture earlier today, different kmer lengths produce different assembly results.
-We will see an example of this by using several kmer sizes to generate assemblies in [velvet](https://www.ebi.ac.uk/~zerbino/velvet/).
+>As we discussed in lecture earlier today, different kmer lengths and coverge thresholds produce different assembly results.
+We will see examples of this by generating a handful of assemblies in [velvet](https://www.ebi.ac.uk/~zerbino/velvet/).

 1. First let's download velvet 1.2.10:
  ```